spacocha/Distribution-based-clustering/README.md

 REQUIRED INPUTS:

-This program requires that raw seqeuncing data is pre-processed into two files
+This program requires that raw sequencing data is pre-processed into two files

 1.)
 Distance file of unique seqeunces